pauloddr/articles/fighting-game-in-javascript.md

 ### Season Passes?

 Still not decided about this.
 I tend to like the idea of Expansion Packs instead of Season Passes.
 They seem like the same thing, but for some reason people tend to dislike the latter.
-Semantics, but hey.
+Semantics...

 ### Refund Policy